View all Art

 Burnt River Bridge

-This bridge over the Burnt River just north of III Concession Somerville provides equally interesting views for boaters and cyclists.
+This bridge over the Burnt River just north of III Concession Somerville provides equally interesting views for boaters and visitors on the Victoria Rail Trail.